The Right Tool for the Right Job

 Belay Device Outlook

-At this point, we at OutdoorGearLab have been reviewing belay devices for seven years and surprising little has changed in that time.
-The Petzl GriGri (with an update) remains our favorite while the Black Diamond ATC Guide and Petzl Reverso continue their fight for second place.
+At this point, we at OutdoorGearLab have been reviewing belay devices for seven years and surprisingly little has changed in that time.
+The Petzl GriGri (with multiple updates) remains our favorite while the Black Diamond ATC Guide and Petzl Reverso continue their fight for second place.